MurrayIII/UnicodeMathML/README.md

 In addition, the following features are implemented:
 * The identity matrix and n×m matrix short cuts are implemented.
 * \abs for unambiguous entry of absolute value with the absolute-value intent attribute. \choose along with its intent attribute (binomial).
+Intent attributes are included for UnicodeMath equation arrays, matrices, and determinants.
 * MathML tests are added to the console display of example.html.
 * The Playground calls resolveCW() defined in unicodemathml.js to resolve control words instead of having a duplicate control-word list.
 Similarly to convert characters to math styles, the Playground uses the mathFonts[] defined in unicodemathml.js.
 Greek upper-case letters that look like ASCII letters are removed from the Greek letter gallery and Greek lower-case letter variants are added.
 * An autocomplete menu appears when a control word is entered partially.
 The user can use up/down arrows to select the desired control word and enter it by typing Enter, Tab, or a space.
 The most common choice is highlighted by default.
 * Control words and operator combinations typed into the Playground input text area are autocorrected there as well as in the output window.
 * Variables are displayed in math italic in the Playground input as well as in the output.
 * Many more LaTeX control words are included. \pmatrix, \bmatrix, \Bmatrix, \nmatrix, \vmatrix, \cancel, \bcancel, and \xcancel are implemented.
 Unicode LaTeX math alphanumeric control words like \mitX for 𝑥 are supported.
 * Math dictation infrastructure is added.
+Math dictation needs the file dictationljs, which is currently private.
+* In dictation input, ASCII letters and lower-case Greek letters are converted to math italic unless they comprise a function name, simple digit subscripts and superscripts are converted to the corresponding Unicode characters, ane three-character numeric fractions are converted to Unicode fractions.
 * Most symbols in the Playground galleries have LaTeX control-word tooltips.
 * Alt+x hex-to-Unicode (and vice versa) hot key is implemented in the Playground input.
-* AST tabs appear only in _debug_ mode on screens wider than 786 pixels.
+* AST tabs appear only in _debug_ mode and only on screens wider than 786 pixels.
 * The class "unicodemath" and xmlns attributes are omitted on the <​math> tag.
 * The symbol sets are collected into tabbed arrays with one set displayed at a time.
-* The derivative, partial-derivative, and cases intents are added.
+* The derivative and partial-derivative intent attributes are added for the dy/dx and higher-order derivative styles.
-* In dictation input, ASCII letters and lower-case Greek letters are converted to math italic unless they comprise a function name, simple digit subscripts and superscripts are converted to the corresponding Unicode characters, ane three-character numeric fractions are converted to Unicode fractions.
+* The templates […,…], […,…[, ]…,…], and ]…,…[, produce closed-interval, closed-open-interval, open-closed-interval, and open-interval structures, respectively, each including the intent attribute with the interval name and arguments.
+The … can be a signed number, variable name or ∞.
+Similarly, the templates (…,…], and […,…) also produce open-closed-interval and closed-open-interval structures with the corresponding intent attribute values.
+The template (…,…) isn't given an intent attribute since it can be used for a math-function argument list or a point in a 2D plane.

 To do:
 * Implement more MathML 4.0 intent attributes.
-* If possible, remove more redundant &#x3C;mrow>’s.
-E.g., the &#x3C;math> tag acts as an &#x3C;mrow>; and its content does not need to be enclosed in &#x3C;mrow>…&#x3C;/mrow>.
+* If possible, remove more redundant <​mrow>’s.
+E.g., the <​math> tag acts as an <​mrow>; and its content does not need to be enclosed in <​mrow>…<​/mrow>.
 * Add ummlConfig properties for more document default properties such as the current ummlConfig.doubleStruckMode.
 * Improve the LaTeX output mode.
 * Ultimately it's desirable to have UnicodeMath WYSIWYG editing in the output window with no need for an input window.
 That's the approach used in math-aware Microsoft apps.
 For that the editor needs to manipulate the backing store which for the current model would be encoded in MathML.